YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 .. note::
    The null subscript collation order cannot be changed using DSE.

-dump –fileheader output reflects this for null_subscripts as well as null collation order.
+dump -fileheader output reflects this for null_subscripts as well as null collation order.

-For a region, “Standard Null Collation” in DSE dump output corresponds to the -stdnullcoll field in the .gld file.
-DSE displays TRUE for “Standard Null Collation” if the region has –STDNULLCOLL, otherwise it displays FALSE.
+For a region, "Standard Null Collation" in DSE dump output corresponds to the -stdnullcoll field in the .gld file.
+DSE displays TRUE for "Standard Null Collation" if the region has -STDNULLCOLL, otherwise it displays FALSE.

-From the example above, the output of dump –fileheader for TEAGLOBALS.dat will be as follows:
+From the example above, the output of dump -fileheader for TEAGLOBALS.dat will be as follows:

 .. code-block:: bash